Tag: design

 Art, Comics November 19, 2016

-This post continues profiling my collection of cartoons published in U: magazine or related magazines whilst working at the University of Technology, Sydney.
-These cartoon posts will eventually form an online gallery of my single panel satirical work.
+This post continues the profiling of the collection of my cartoons published in U: magazine, or related magazines, during my tenure at the University of Technology, Sydney.
+These cartoon posts will contribute to the formation of an online gallery of my single panel satirical work.

 A cross-disciplinary research committee is formed-© 2005 Michael Hill.